pippinbarr/cart253-2019/modules/core-randomness-probability-and-perlin-noise/core-randomness-probability-and-perlin-noise.md

 ## Noise applied to velocity

-- In the previous example we're setting the object's position directly with Perlin noise
+- In the previous example we're setting the __object's position directly__ with Perlin noise
-- But we could instead change its velocity based on Perlin noise
+- But it would be more "behavioral" if we instead change its __velocity__ based on Perlin noise

 __See slide notes for a script example__